mymindwentblvnk/vgn-abfahrten-extractor/README.md

-The VGN Departure Extractor is a data pipeline that extracts departure information from Nuremberg's public transport company.
+The VGN Departure Extractor is a data pipeline that extracts departure information from Nuremberg's public transport company VGN.
 The whole pipeline can easily be deployed to Google Cloud Platform (GCP) with Terraform.